Side Effects is a 2013 drama/thriller movie directed by Steven Soderbergh

 - Bond Villain Stupidity: Averted.
-Emily's two biggest mistakes (not knowing the truth serum was fake, and not knowing about the Loophole Abuse that Banks uses to lock her up again) are things she could not have anticipated, given her specific background of learning insider trading from Martin and acting from Seibert.
+Emily's two biggest mistakes (not knowing the truth serum was fake, and not knowing about the Loophole Abuse that Banks uses to lock her up again) are things she could not have anticipated, given her specific background of learning insider trading from Martin and acting from Siebert.

 - Book Ends: The film begins with a helicopter shot zooming in to the window of Emily's apartment, and ends with a helicopter shot zooming out of the window of Emily's new residence.